 Low Park Wood caravan site lies on the West banks of the River Kent, shrouded in trees and very private, and only about a quarter of a mile North West of the village of Sedgwick.
 Walking around the caravan site, the remains of buildings, mill races, leats and curious earthworks abound.
-The works here at Sedgwick, operated from 1857 until 1935, and have left an all too visible reminder of the work that once took place here.
+The works here at Sedgwick, operated from 1857 until 1935, and have left a visible reminder of the work that once took place here.

 Above.
 Looking into the remains of the incorporating mills.

 The company was established by Walter Charles Strickland of Sizergh Castle, and John Hudson of Kendal in January 1857.
 The Sedgwick Gunpowder Company Ltd was granted its license on the 9th of April 1857, with John Hudson as Chairman, and William Cartmell as the resident Manager. £20,000 capital was made available to the company, with the intention of creating a state of the art mill, producing top quality powder.
 A 21 year lease was drawn up for the rental of the river banks at Kidd Holme and Low Park Wood.
-In 1858 there were eight men working at the works, but this was soon to change when Walter Strickland was able to recruit more men from further afield.
+In 1858 there were eight men employed at the works, but this was soon to change when Walter Strickland was able to recruit more men from further afield.

 Above.
 Looking into the remains of the incorporating mills.